Please click on button [Add review] and share with us your opinion.

 Ok, it has a couple of run down camping sites, but the majority of these people are poor farming people and cannot afford our prices - they need holidays too, and it is their country.

-It is surrounded by farming land ([+]view more) with a small local village, there are one or two hotels (Eskana actually looked quite nice, but it was closed for until summer season starts in May), and there is another right on the beach.
+It is surrounded by farming land with ([+]view more) a small local village, there are one or two hotels (Eskana actually looked quite nice, but it was closed for until summer season starts in May), and there is another right on the beach.

 It also has the Kamchia National Park, which means it will never be a really built up area.

 This is not a typical 'tourist' resort - but for me that is a bonus.

 If you want a lively resort, go to Golden Sands, if you want a peaceful 'chill out' holiday in tranqil surroundings with wonderful beach, try this.

 I have purchased a small plot of land here for my retirement home!Was this review helpful to you?
 YesNo